-"The London Port Stanley Connection" group exhibition presented in 2003 included ECH artists Ron Benner, Jamelie Hassan, Jean Spence, John Tamblyn, and Bernice Vincent and involved collaborations with Port Stanley locations and independent businesses including the Moore Water Gardens, Mackies and the Telegraph House.
-A limited edition publication of 100 copies was published with Jason Dickson, ECH contributor and co-owner of Brown & Dickson Bookstore.
+"The London Port Stanley Connection" group exhibition presented in 2005 included ECH artists Ron Benner, Jamelie Hassan, Jean Spence, John Tamblyn, and Bernice Vincent and involved collaborations with Port Stanley locations and independent businesses including the Moore Water Gardens, Mackies and the Telegraph House.
+A limited edition publication of 150 copies was published with The London Reader and Jason Dickson, ECH contributor and co-owner of Brown & Dickson Bookstore.

 Jeff Thomas, Broken Treaties, 1613 -, digital - pigment print on archival paper, 2020

 Travelogue: I visited the Caledonia protest site after things had settled down and documented the signage.
 As I drove to the reserve I was followed by a black SUV so I drove around the SUV stopped following me, before going to my destination.